docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/index.rst

 3. Applications that are currently running
 4. Applications that match the current locale
 5. Applications for any locale

-CHAPTER 5: Interapplication Communication with Scripts

-Application and namespace specifiers

-193

 Namespace specifiers
 When calling cross-DOM and exported functions from other applications, a namespace specifier qualifies